ma8642/gradient_descent_simulation/README.md

 You can change the configuration of the problem setup using the sliders.
 Remember to press “setup” each time before you press “go.”

-This simulation is pretty static, but I will be creating a more dynamic one over the next 6 months for my Senior Project, which you can find here.
+This simulation is pretty static, but I will be creating a more dynamic one over the next 6 months for my Senior Project, which I will upload upon completion.